Questions & Answers

 It has been easier to reach an agreement about Certification for Developers, as the metrics are based on the amount and the quality of the code.

-Why is LibreOffice Certification limited to TDF Members?
+Why is LibreOffice Certification easier to get for TDF Members?

-LibreOffice Certification is limited to TDF Members and active project contributors for a number of reasons:
+LibreOffice Certification is easier to get for TDF Members and active project contributors for a number of reasons:

 - TDF Members are committed to free software and LibreOffice, and to the growth of the LibreOffice ecosystem;